CONFERENCE TRACKS NBM2025

 • Track Chairs: Katrien Verleye, Ghent University (Belgium)

-This track aims to provide insight into ways to engage a multitude of actors – such as businesses, customers, and governmental bodies – in the conceptualization, development, launch, and adoption of circular business models so that value is co-created.
-Specific attention is dedicated to the role of design thinking and other practices during circular business model innovation and value co-creation, but research on other practices and tools – such as experience and relationship management – is also embraced.
-This track welcomes scholars from different disciplines and it is open to conceptual, qualitative, and quantitative work.
+This track aims to provide insight into ways to engage a multitude of actors – such as businesses, customers, and governmental bodies – in the development, launch, and adoption of circular and sustainable business models so that value is co-created.
+Specific attention is dedicated to the role of design thinking for circular and sustainable business model innovation.
+Yet, we also embrace research on practices for motivating actors (e.g., storytelling) and supporting actors (e.g., offering sharing platforms, smart lockers, and other technologies) to engage in the creation of circular or sustainable value.

 More details on this track